cybermonkjbot/Cribnosh-app/EAS_BUILD_FIXES.md

   3. Build root's `node_modules` (for EAS builds)
 - **Fallback resolution**: If React is not found in the app's `node_modules`, the config automatically falls back to the build root's `node_modules` where EAS installs dependencies

+### `apps/driver-app/metro.config.js`
+- **Applied same EAS build fixes**: Added build root detection and enhanced node_modules resolution paths to handle EAS builds where dependencies are installed at the build root
+- **Consistent resolution strategy**: Both mobile and driver apps now use the same approach for resolving dependencies in EAS builds

 ## Next Steps

 1. **Test the Build**: Try running an EAS build to verify the fixes: